High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Introduction

 \section{Introduction}

 One of the most challenging aspects in contemporary condensed matter research is the theoretical treatment of correlation effects in the non-perturbative regime.
 While the state-of-the-art theoretical tools allow for an accurate treatment of quantum many-body correlations in specific cases, their reliability is not guaranteed in general and is often limited to particular parameter regimes.
 In the last decade, several promising quantum field theoretical schemes have been proposed, but their actual implementation calls for a significant improvement of the current algorithmic procedures.
 In particular, most of the novel non-perturbative schemes are based on a Feynman diagrammatic expansion around a correlated starting point.
 This means to replace the bare electronic interaction with a dynamical effective one and the bare propagators by dressed ones, which includes non-perturbatively, through the two-particle vertex function and the self-energy, a significant part of the correlations from the very beginning.

-The numerical treatment of these vertex functions is, however, numerically very demanding, and the development of efficient ways to include them in the current algorithms is mandatory.
+From a more general perspective, the two-particle vertex has been the object of several focused studies\cite{Bickers2004,Tahvildar-Zadeh1997,Kunes2011,Rohringer2012,Kinza2013,Rohringer2014,Hummel2014,Li2016} in the last two decades.
+Apart from its technical importance for the above-mentioned development of new many-body approaches, it contains crucial physical information on its own.
+In fact, the main frequency and momentum structures of the vertex functions can be related to physical observables such as susceptibilities\cite{Rohringer2012}.
+Vertex corrections for the spin susceptibility\cite{Toschi2012} and the optical conductivity\cite{Kauch2020}, on the other hand, often play a crucial role in correlated electron systems.
+Moreover, vertex functions have also been used for analyzing certain features in spectral functions by means of the ``fluctuations diagnostics'' technique\cite{Gunnarsson2015} and recently unexpected divergences have been discovered in the low-frequency regime of the irreducible vertex functions\cite{Schaefer2013,PhysRevB.90.045143,Schaefer2016,Gunnarsson2016,PhysRevB.93.195105,Thunstroem2018,Chalupa2018, Springer2019, Chalupa2020b} in strongly disordered or correlated electron systems.